10 May Improving Brand Recognition: E-Commerce Channel Expansion

 Beyond issuing the capital that fuels this kind of growth, Yardline offers strategic guidance to help you expand.
 We can troubleshoot issues on platforms, connect you to other players in the space (that can also be valuable resources and partners) and more to ensure your multi-channel expansion is a success.

 To date, we’ve funded and advised sellers from Amazon, Shopify, Etsy, and more.
-We’re making it easier than ever for sellers to access the capital and insights they need to grow and thrive in any online marketplace (or two).
-Visit our website to learn more.
+We’re making it easier than ever for sellers to access the capital and insights they need to grow your brand recognition and thrive in any online marketplace (or two).